rppicomidi/ideacentreStick300-T100TA-linux/README.md

 mount it, run the setup program, and tell it not to install updates while installing, and then I had to use the Windows Update utility in the Settings to load updates.
 It took forever.
 I also had to remove unwanted Asus utilies and put the latest version of the utilities I did want.
-If I had it to do over again I would have burned a full image of eMMC drive using a utility like [Macrium Reflect](https://www.macrium.com/reflectfree).
+If I had it to do over again I would have burned a full image of the eMMC drive using a utility like [Macrium Reflect](https://www.macrium.com/reflectfree).
 I have never tried Macrium Reflect but my web searches always seem to turn that one up.